The optimality of (stochastic) veto delegation: Introduction

-Motivated by these observations, we analyze the optimal delegation problem between a principal and an agent, assuming that the latter has state-independent preferences.
-In our model, the principal decides whether to maintain the status quo or choose some other option.
+Motivated by these observations, we analyze the optimal delegation problem between a principal and an agent where the agent's preference is state-independent.
+In our model, the principal decides whether to maintain the status quo or choose another option.
 To elicit information from the biased agent, the principal commits to a (possibly stochastic) direct mechanism.
-We provide a general demonstration that any principal's optimal mechanism is a {\em veto mechanism}, provided that the principal is more risk-averse than the agent toward enacting non-status quo options.
-In a veto mechanism, the principal mixes only between the status quo option and some non-status quo option contingent on the reported state.
-The arrangement of veto delegation implements these veto mechanisms.
+We demonstrate that a principal's optimal mechanism must be a {\em veto mechanism}, provided that the principal is more risk-averse than the agent regarding non-status quo options.
+The veto mechanism is a specific direct mechanism in which the principal never randomizes among non-status quo options and only uses veto to balance the agent's incentives for truth-telling.
+Our result rationalizes veto delegation as an arrangement that achieves the optimal outcome.